-The International Water Management Institute (IWMI) is conducting a research project, which aims to highlight, discuss and, where possible, resolve certain controversial issues pertaining to the NRLP, thus further stimulating the debate on India's water future.
-This paper is one of the multiple outputs of this research project.
-The primary focus of the paper concerns the hydrological feasibility and environmental impacts of the NRLP, which are reflected by criteria 1, 2 and 3.
-The objective of the paper is not to analyze all of the NRLP's links from all possible angles of technical and environmental feasibility, but rather the authors aim to: i) identify and examine those technical and environmental aspects which may still have been under-appreciated in previous discussions on the NRLP and need to receive further attention; and ii) illustrate their importance on one or several (but very few) of the NRLP's links.
-More specifically, this paper first briefly describes the proposed links in and out of the Krishna River from / to adjacent river basins (Figure 1).
-Krishna is a major river basin, spanning three states in peninsular India.1 This is followed by the discussion, using certain links as examples, on how water transfer planning may be affected by the resolution of the hydrological data.
-The paper further focuses on the environmental aspects of one of these links: Godavari (Polavaram)-Krishna (Vijayawada)-Figure 2.
+The International Water Management Institute is conducting a research project, which aims to highlight, discuss and - where possible - resolve some of the controversial issues pertaining to the NRLP thus stimulating the debate on India's water future.
+This report is one of the multiple outputs of this research project.
+The primary focus of the report concerns the hydrological feasibility and environmental impacts of NRLP, which are reflected by criteria 1, 2 and 3 above.
+It is not the objective of the report to analyze all NRLP links from all possible angles of technical and environmental feasibility.
+The authors rather aim to a) identify and examine those technical and environmental aspects which may have been underappreciated in previous discussions on NRLP and need to receive further attention, and b) illustrate their importance on one or several (but very few) links.
+More specifically, first this report briefly describes the proposed links in and out of the Krishna River from/to adjacent river basins (Figure 1).
+Krishna is a major river basin, spanning three states in peninsular India.
+This is followed by the discussion, using some links as examples, on how water transfer planning may be affected by the resolution of the hydrological data.
+The report further focuses on the environmental aspects of one of these links: Godavari (Polavaram)-Krishna (Vijayawada); Figure 2.
 This link is the most downstream one in the Godavari-Krishna system and one which is currently being constructed.
-A contemporaneous paper by Bharati et al. (2007) discusses the multiple aspects of water management of Polavaram-Vijayawada link and examines the impacts of water management options and scenarios using an integrated Water Resources Evaluation and Planning model (WEAP).
+A companion report by Bharati et al. (n.d.) discusses the multiple aspects of water management of the Polavaram- Vijayawada link and examines the impacts of water management options and scenarios using an Integrated Water Resources Evaluation And Planning (WEAP) model.